-Cross-field check Description AQR status vs NPE definition The NPE EBA status of the facility/debtor (S_NPEEBA) (performing/non-performing) should match the maximum number of days past due of any facilities (D_DPD) and the individual/collective provisioning of the bank (P_PROVF).
+Cross-field check Description AQR status vs NPE definition The NPE CRR status of the facility/debtor (S_NPECRR) (performing/non-performing) should match the maximum number of days past due of any facilities (D_DPD) and the individual/collective provisioning of the bank (P_PROVF).
 Rating at origination vs staging assessment If neither external rating at origination (either of R_EXTRATO & R_RATAGO missing and R_CREDQO missing) for the debtor nor internal PD at origination (both PD_OL & PD_O12 missing) for a facility are available (empty or N/A), the staging assessment (S_STAGE) for the facility should not be stage 1.
 Current rating vs staging assessment If neither internal/external rating (either of R_EXTRAT or R_RATAGO missing or R_CREDQ missing) nor PD (PD_012 & PD_C12 missing) for a facility are available (empty or N/A), the staging assessment (S_STAGE) should not be stage 1.
 Debtor vs facilities Does each debtor on the debtor tape have at least one facility on the facilities tape (non-retail only) (using R_IDFD)?
-Stage 3 flag vs stage 3 provisions If the exposure is flagged as stage 3 (S_STAGE = 3) then stage 3 provisions (P_CI) must be greater than 0 for that debtor.
-Stage 3 flag vs stage 3 provisions If a debtor has stage 3 provisions (P_CI) > 0 then it must have exposures flagged as stage 3 (S_STAGE = 3).
-NPE definition vs PD_flag The NPE EBA status (S_NPEEBA) should match the PD definition (PD_C12 or PD_CL).
+NPE definition vs PD_flag The NPE CRR status (S_NPECRR) should match the PD definition (PD_C12 or PD_CL).
 Collateral type vs location If a collateral item is flagged as a funded credit protection (C_TYPE = funded type) then the collateral location (C_COUNTR and C_REGION) must be completed.
 If the collateral is flagged as unfunded (C_TYPE = unfunded type) then the collateral location must not be completed (C_COUNTR and C_REGION).
-NPE definition vs staging assessment The staging assessment should match the NPE EBA status of the exposure, i.e. exposure classified as stage 3: credit-impaired should not be PE, Staging assessment vs delinquency The delinquency information should match the staging assessment, i.e. a facility with >= 90 days past due should be stage 3 (S_STAGE=3): credit-impaired.
-Impaired flag vs provisions Staging assessment per facility (S_STAGE) should match the type of provisions allocated (P_CI not 0 and P_NCI = 0 if S_STAGE = 3, and analogously for stage $1/2$).
+NPE definition vs staging assessment The staging assessment should match the NPE CRR status of the exposure, i.e. exposure classified as stage 3: credit-impaired should not be PE, Staging assessment vs delinquency The delinquency information should match the staging assessment, i.e. a facility with >= 90 days past due should be stage 3 (S_STAGE=3): credit-impaired.
 Credit protection value vs allocated amount The allocated credit protection to a debtor (C_COVER) should be less than or equal to the total value of the credit protection (C_VAL).
 Credit protection value vs allocated amount The total allocated collateral value (C_COVER) (aggregated across debtors using collateral IDs (R_IDCC)) for any collateral linked to more than one debtor should be less than or equal to the collateral value provided for that collateral (C_VAL), i.e. the total amount allocated to debtors from a single collateral item must not be greater than the value of that collateral.
 Credit protection value The credit protection value (C_VAL) should be equal each time it appears for a given collateral item, i.e. for each collateral ID (R_IDCC) the collateral value is the same for each entry in the tape; only the allocated amount is different.

-The triggers for RAG statuses for cross-field checks are outlined in Table 30.
+The triggers for RAG statuses for cross-field checks are outlined in Table 23.